tjelvar-olsson/tjelvar-olsson.github.io/_drafts/three_tips_for_improving_your_scientific_code.md

 programming with.
 So I learnt by reading; reading blogs; reading magazines;
 reading books; reading other people's code.
 However, it was a slow process sorting the wheat from the chaff.
-Furthermore many of the things that I read about seemed a bit over the top if one was not working for a software development house.
+Furthermore many of the things that I read about seemed a bit over the top for a one man band.

 With hindsight I realise that another difficulty in learning software development best practises is that sometimes the most fundamental aspects of